Drag13/react-learning-course-short/PROGRAM.md

-# React For Beginners - free course by Itera
+# React For Beginners - Free Course by Itera

 ## 0 Lecture: What is React